On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Proof of the upper bound in Theorem

 \textbf{Case 1.} $(2,5,2)$

-We know that the $5$-tree $T$ $\OMerge{1}{2}$-merges two diamonds $D,D'$.
+We know that the unique $5$-tree $T$ in $F'$ $\OMerge{1}{2}$-merges with two diamonds $D,D'$ via two merging pairs, say from $e,e'$, respectively.
 Then by $\cG{r}{8}$-freeness, we have $q(T)=2$, as otherwise we are able to remove one flexible edge not containing the merging pairs to obtain an $8$-configuration.
-Thus 2-clusters with this composition belong to $\mathcal{A}$.
-Due to $8$-freeness, we know $|V(D)\cap V(D')|\le 1$, and this configuration $F'$ cannot merge further 1-clusters.
-Therefore $F=F'$ and~(\ref{eq:claim}) follows easily.
+Thus the partial 2-cluster $F'$ belongs to $\mathcal{A}$.
+Note that $|V(D)\cap V(D')|\le 1$, as otherwise we could trim one edge of $T$ and get an $8$-configuration.
+Also, this configuration $F'$ cannot $2$-merge with further 1-clusters.
+Indeed, if $F'$ $\OMerge{1}{2}$-merges with some 1-cluster $S_0$ via a merging pair from a diamond $D_0\subseteq S_0$, then we can trim either $D\cup \{e\}$ or $D'\cup \{e'\}$ from $F'\cup D_0$ to obtain an $8$-configuration.
+On the other hand, if $F'$ $\OMerge{2}{1}$-merges with some 1-cluster $S_0$ via a merging pair from an edge $e_0\in S_0$, then we can trim either $D$ or $D'$ from $F'\cup \{e_0\}$ to obtain an $8$-configuration.
+Therefore $F=F'$.
+Also,~(\ref{eq:claim}) follows easily from the above claims (combined with~\eqref{eq:uivi}).

 \textbf{Case 2.} $(2,4,1,2)$ and its permutations